icub-tech-iit/documentation/docs/hands/fingertip_and_mma_mk5.md

     <sub>Fig.5 – soldering support plugged into the base.</sub>
 </p>

-- set the soldering iron to 250 C, apply flux and pre-tin the pads on the 3DMID
+- Set the soldering iron to 250 C, apply flux and pre-tin the pads on the 3DMID.
-- apply flux and pre-tin the castellated holes on FT3DB
+- Apply flux and pre-tin the castellated holes on FT3DB.
--  configure the FT3DB jumpers (see section above)
+- Configure the FT3DB jumpers (see section above).
--  place the FT3DB on the 3DMID aligning the soldering pads
+- Place the FT3DB on the 3DMID aligning the soldering pads.
--  apply some flux if needed and solder a couple of pads holding the FT3DB in position
+- Apply some flux if needed and solder a couple of pads holding the FT3DB in position.
-- go on and solder all the pads
+- Go on and solder all the pads.

 <p align="center">
     <img  src=    "../img/soldered.png"